-Every month this year we will be highlighting Fairtrade groups that have continually gone above and beyond to help support the movement.
+Every month we highlight Fairtrade groups that have continually gone above and beyond to help support the movement.

 Each group have been recognised for their outstanding efforts to mobilise the community and stand up for trade justice for farmers and workers overseas.